 - Officers will also advise on how issues should be approached and give an indication of whether a scheme is likely to be successful, but no guarantees can or will be given about the decision that will be made on any such application.

-You can pre-book a 30 minute meeting to obtain advice from a Planning Officer between 9am and 5pm, Monday to Friday for householder developments
+You can pre-book a remote 30 minute telephone or video call (using Microsoft Teams) meeting to obtain advice from a Planning Officer between 9am and 5pm, Monday to Friday for householder developments.

-Where a meeting is requested, it is expected that contact will be made within five working days from the receipt of any such request in order that a meeting date be arranged for a mutually convenient time thereafter.
+Where any kind of meeting is requested, it is expected that contact will be made within five working days from the receipt of any such request in order that a meeting date be arranged for a mutually convenient time thereafter.

 Where written advice only is sought then it is expected that this will be provided within 20 working days from the receipt of any such request.

 Where written advice is sought following a meeting it is expected that this will be provided within 20 working days from the date of any such meeting.

 Planning officers are unable to provide advice about appropriate works to trees.
 You may wish to contact a tree surgeon, or an arboricultural consultant.